KarlTDebiec/Scinoephile/docs/development.rst

 - [ ] Clean up and organize into functions
 - [ ] Color output intelligently when comparing to standard
 - [ ] Clean up documentation and README
+- [ ] To '--overwrite' flag, add option to back up file
+- [ ] Figure out if characters can be stored into model

 Documentation
 _____________